Swift Modules and Imports

 Chapter Goals

-• Understand the role and purpose of initializers in Swift.
+• Understand the purpose of the Codable protocol in Swift.

 Syntax Table